-In Australia, Cameron et al. (1988) suggested that for a broad range of health care services, both moral hazard and self-selection were important determinants of utilisation of health care services.
-Savage & Wright (2003) found that moral hazard could substantially increase the expected length of hospital stay when the endogeneity of the insurance decision was considered.
-Using the same set of data, Barret & Conlon (2003) compared singles' and families' health care utilisation.
-They found that from 1989 to 1995, insured persons were individuals with both bad health risks (indicating adverse selection behaviour) and good health risks.
-They also found, however, an increase in the degree of adverse selection within the privately insured population during this period.
+In Australia, Cameron et al. (1988) suggest that for a broad range of health care services both moral hazard and self-selection are important determinants of utilisation of health care services.
+Savage and Wright (2003) found that moral hazard could substantially increase the expected length of hospital stay when the endogeneity of the insurance decision is accounted for.
+Using the same set of data, Barret and Conlon (2003) compared singles' and families' health care utilisation.
+They found that from 1989 to 1995, the persons insured are individuals with both bad health risks (indicating adverse selection behaviour) and good health risks.
+However, there is an increase in the degree of adverse selection within the privately insured population during this period.

-In other countries, Sapelli & Vial (2003) showed adverse selection existed, specifically moral hazard in the Chilean health insurance industry among both independent and dependent workers.
-According to Sapelli & Vial (2003), a dependent worker is any person that works in a subordinate relationship with a contract.
-Independent workers are all active persons not included in the previous definition.
-In Germany, where 90% of the population is publicly insured, Riphahn, Wambach & Million (2003) confirmed the existence of adverse selection, with high-risk individuals being more likely to purchase supplemental add-on insurance.
-Another study in Germany by Hullegie & Klein (2010) analysed the effect of private health insurance on medical care utilisation.
-Using the German Socio-Economic Panel from 1995 to 2006, the authors found negative effects of private health insurance coverage on the number of doctor visits, no effects on the number of nights spent in a hospital, and positive effects on health.
-Geil, Million, Rotte & Zimmermann (1997), meanwhile, found no relationship between insurance coverage and the hospitalisation decision.
-In Belgium, Schokkaert, Van Ourti, De Graeve, Lecluyse & Van De Voorde (2009) used the bivariate probit model, finding weak evidence of adverse selection in the coverage of supplemental health insurance.
+In other countries, Sapelli and Vial (2003) show the existence of adverse selection and moral hazard in the Chilean health insurance industry among independent and dependent workers6.
+In Germany where 90% of the population is publicly insured, Riphahn et al. (2003) confirmed the existence of adverse selection where high risk individuals are more likely to have supplemental add-on insurance.
+Another study in Germany by Hullegie and Klein (2010) analysed the effect of private health insurance on medical care utilisation.
+Using the German Socio Economic Panel they found negative effects of private health insurance coverage on the number of doctor visits, no effects on the number of nights spent in a hospital, and positive effects on health, while Geil et al. (1997) found no relationship between insurance coverage and hospitalisation decision.
+Meanwhile in Belgium, Schokkaert et al. (2009) used the bivariate probit model and found weak evidence of adverse selection in the coverage of supplemental health insurance.

-While the standard economic treatment of moral hazard emphasises the negative aspect and finds large effects, Nyman (2004) suggested that much of moral hazard is actually efficient and benefits the consumer.
-He argued that moral hazard can generate welfare gains, for example, when people have a serious illness, are involved in serious procedures or need life-saving medical care where extra income from insurance can be used to purchase other important procedures.
-Although conventional theories have often suggested cost sharing policies to reduce moral hazard and increase welfare, Nyman (2004) suggested that the generated medical spending produces an overall welfare gain and that subsidising insurance premiums could be beneficial.
-High prices for health care are harmful, however, and above all, the new theory suggests that health insurance provides economy wide redistribution of income from the healthy to those who become ill.
+While the standard economic treatment of moral hazard emphasises the negative aspect and finds large effects, Nyman (2004) suggests that much moral hazard is actually efficient and makes consumer better off.
+He argues that moral hazard can generate welfare gains e.g. in the case of people with serious illnesses, involved in serious procedures or needing life-saving medical care where extra income from the insurance can be used to purchase other important procedures.
+While conventional theories often suggest cost sharing policies to reduce moral hazard and increase welfare, Nyman suggests that the generated medical spending produces an overall welfare gain, and that subsidising insurance premiums could be beneficial.
+High prices of health care are harmful and above all the new theory suggests that health insurance provides economy wide redistribution of income from the healthy to those who become ill.
 As a result, 'efficiency' is the new argument for national health insurance.

-Extensive discussion has ensued, therefore, regarding the demand for private health insurance and its effect on the utilisation of health care in developed countries with established health insurance markets.
+There has therefore been extensive discussion on the demand for private health insurance and its effect on the utilisation of health care in developed countries with established health insurance markets.
 Nevertheless, many developing countries are still relying heavily on the government to finance health care.
-Although several ASEAN economies have recently extended coverage of their social health insurance schemes among the poor (Thailand and the Philippines), others are considering introducing some form of social or national health insurance (Malaysia, Indonesia and Vietnam) (Sidorenko & Butler 2007).
-Such considerations stem from new developments in health insurance markets, but limited empirical studies have been conducted in developing countries.
-Therefore, many of the studies in health care financing in developing countries have focused on the health systems themselves and health sector reforms (Wagstaff 2007; Hearst & Blas 2001) including Malaysia.
+Even though several ASEAN economies have recently extended coverage of their social health insurance schemes among the poor (Thailand and the Philippines), while others are considering the introduction of some form of social or national health insurance (Malaysia, Indonesia and Vietnam) (Sidorenko and Butler, 2007), due to new development in the health insurance markets, there are limited empirical studies conducted in the developing countries.
+Therefore, many of the studies in health care financing in developing countries have focused on the health systems and health sector reforms (Wagstaff, 2007; Hearst and Blas, 2001) including Malaysia.